 - 1. Foreign affairs shall be the responsibility of the Union. - 2.
-If a treaty affects the special interests of a State of the Union, this State shall participate in the treaty procedure.

-Same of the second

-3. Insofar as the States of the Union have the power to legislate, they may, with the consent of the Government of the Union, conclude treaties with foreign states.
+If a treaty affects the special interests of a State of the Union, this State shall participate in the treaty procedure. - 3.
+Insofar as the States of the Union have the power to legislate, they may, with the consent of the Government of the Union, conclude treaties with foreign states.